pythonindia/inpycon-blog/content/blog/2019-announcing-keynote-speaker-for-pycon-india-2019-asldevi.md

 <br>

-She can be reached at her twitter
+She can be reached at her Twitter
 handle: [@asldevi](https://twitter.com/asldevi).